vmula/Countdown-Timer/README.md

 1. Clone the repo<br />
 2. Go to the folder where you checkout the files.<br />
-3.Open 'counter_timer.html' file in browser OR right click on the file and open in the browser.<br />
+3. Open 'counter_timer.html' file in browser OR right click on the file and open in the browser.<br />

 # Supported Browsers